Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deploy a copy of the stack in the `us-west-2` Region.
 Create a single start of authority (`SOA`) record in Route 53 that includes the IP address from each ELB.
 Configure the `SOA` record with health checks.
 Use the ELB in `us-east-1` as the primary record and the ELB in `us-west-2` as the secondary record.
 - [x] Deploy a copy of the stack in the `us-west-2` Region.
 Create an additional `A` record in Route 53 that includes the ELB in `us-west-2` as an alias target.
 Configure the `A` records with a failover routing policy and health checks.
 Use the ELB in `us-east-1` as the primary record and the ELB in `us-west-2` as the secondary record.
 - [ ] Deploy a new group of EC2 instances in the `us-west-2` Region.
 Associate the new EC2 instances with the existing ELB, and configure load balancer health checks on all EC2 instances.
 Configure the ELB to update Route 53 when EC2 instances in `us-west-2` fail health checks.
 - [ ] Deploy a new group of EC2 instances in the `us-west-2` Region.
 Configure EC2 health checks on all EC2 instances in each Region.
-Configure a peering connection between the VPCs.
-Use the VPC in `us-east-1` as the primary record and the VPC in `us-west-2` as the secondary record.
+Configure a peering connection between the  `VPC`'s.
+Use the `VPC` in `us-east-1` as the primary record and the `VPC` in `us-west-2` as the secondary record.

 ### A company needs to view a list of security groups that are open to the internet on port `3389`.
 What should a SysOps administrator do to meet this requirement?